-- The seat depth has a major influence on the selection ĵ of the centre of gravity of the seat.
+- Choose a seat depth of at least 41 cm. - Shorter seat depths are prevented by a tightly fastened screw on the seat profile.
+NEVER remove this screw. - The seat depth has a major influence on the selection of the center of gravity of the seat.
 This impacts its dynamic stability.
-If you make a major change to the seat depth the centre of gravity of the seat must also be adjusted.
-See "Adjusting the centre of gravity of the seat" in the service manual for this mobility device.
-The service manual can be ordered from Invacare.
-However, they contain instructions for specially trained technicians and describe operations that are not intended for the end user. - The numbers on the scale on the seat serve as a ຶ່ງໃ guide.
+If you make a major change to the seat depth the center of gravity of the seat must also be adjusted.
+See "Adjusting the center of gravity of the seat" in the service instructions for this mobility device.
+The service instructions can be ordered from Invacare.
+However, they contain instructions for specially trained technicians and describe operations that are not intended for the end user. - The numbers on the scale on the seat serve as a guide.
 They do not stipulate any dimensions such as seat depth in centimeters.